ChrisLinn/ink/source/_posts/notes/crypto/classgroup-1.md

 Examples are plentiful.
 For instance subfields of the complex numbers such as $$\Bbb{Q}(\sqrt{2})=\{a+b\sqrt{2}\mid a,b\in\Bbb{Q}\}\quad\text{or}\quad\Bbb{Q}(i)=\{a+bi\mid a,b\in\Bbb{Q}\}$$ One easily verifies that these subsets of $\Bbb{C}$ are subfields: they are stable under addition and product, contain the unit $1$, and are stable under taking inverses.

 __Note.__ We called these examples "concrete" as they are realized as subfields of the complex numbers.
-It can be useful to consider "abstract" number fields, number fields obtained by formally adjoining roots of polynomial equations.
+It can be useful to consider "abstract" number fields, number fields obtained by formally adjoining roots of polynomial equations. **[HY: "concrete" vs "abstract"]**

 ### The right equations